My job is to keep everybody happy and VPP operationally running smoothly. I wear many hats, and all are important and a priority.

 I successfully, with help from the team, make sure our team has fun and plan quarterly outings.
 It turns out, as a team, we enjoy many of the same things you do to have fun outside of the professional realm.

 This is the first nonprofit I have worked for, and it was a very different culture to get familiar with when I first came on board.
-I have always worked for large companies where everybody has a very specific job to focus on and there was very little interacting with other departments on a daily basis.
+I have always worked for large companies where everybody has a very specific job to focus on and there was very little interaction with other departments on a daily basis.
 When I came here, I had to understand not only what everyone did on a daily basis but also how to manage my role dealing with multiple departments daily.

 I am wired to fix and improve; it is just in my DNA.
 It drives me crazy when I cannot fix something.